Cyvette Gibson

 Cyvette M. Gibson is the tenth Mayor of Paynesville, Liberia.
-Gibson has been a community advocte for years, working over the past 17 years in women's empowerment, legal, and city administration in Liberia and the United States.
+Gibson has been a community advocate for years, working over the past 17 years in women's empowerment, legal, and city administration in Liberia and the United States.
 She was appointed as acting Mayor on November 14, 2012; the youngest mayor in the country.
 Gibson has focused on providing infrastructure, education, access to employment and entreprenuriship, and basic services such as water, energy, sanitation, housing, health, and safety.
 Her administration faced an Ebola epidemic, persistent waste management issues, and human rights concerns.